Nursing Home Complaints? The Ombudsman Is on Your Side

 If you want, the ombudsman can help you with any complaints or issues you’re having with the care community.

-You can feel safe when you contact your ombudsman because unless you give them permission to share your concerns, whatever you say is confidential.
+You can feel safe contacting your ombudsman because, unless you give them permission to share your concerns, whatever you say remains confidential.

 When a senior isn’t getting proper care, there are usually signs that alert you to problems.
 If you’ve noticed any of these signs, you’re concerned about your senior’s quality of care, or the facility won’t address your concerns or fix problems, call your local ombudsman ASAP.

-Here are 7 common issues that ombudsmen help with and signs that they might be happening to your older adult.
+Here are 7 common issues that ombudsmen help with, along with signs they might be happening to your older adult.

 1. Physical, verbal, or mental abuse